 A judge still needs to approve both settlements before consumers can file any claims.

 Despite agreeing to the million-dollar settlement, Honest says it has, indeed, been honest.
 (OK, I’m done with the “Honest” puns.
 Honest.)

 “We vigorously deny any and all allegations alleged in the lawsuit — specifically that any of our cleaning products contain SLS,” spokeswoman Karen Richman said in a statement to CNN Money.
 “However, given the fact that continued litigation could be protracted and expensive, we have settled this lawsuit to limit further costs and distraction to our business.”

-Despite that denial, an investigation by The Wall Street Journal based on two independent chemical analyses of the the company’s laundry detergent found that SLS (sodium lauryl sulfate) is included in its detergent.
+Despite that denial, an investigation by The Wall Street Journal based on two independent chemical analyses of the the company’s laundry detergent found that it contained sodium lauryl sulfate.

-Representatives for the company and its manufacturer told the WSJ that no SLS was added to the product and that it used sodium coco sulfate (SCS) instead.
+Representatives for the company and its manufacturer told the WSJ that it added no SLS to the product and used sodium coco sulfate (SCS) instead.
 Honest says SCS is a milder alternative to SLS, which, in concentrated amounts, can cause skin irritation.

 “More than a dozen scientists interviewed by the Journal said SCS, which is made from palm or coconut oil, is a mixture of various cleaning agents that includes a significant amount of SLS,” the WSJ reported.

 Although Honest said the settlement is not an admission of wrongdoing, it did agree to change its formula.